How Much is My Standing Timber’s Worth?

 4. Evaluate Accessibility and Land Conditions

-Consider the terrain, road access, and proximity to markets.
-Improving accessibility can enhance the value of your timber by reducing logging costs.
+Consider the land’s terrain, road access, and proximity to markets.
+Improving access can reduce logging costs, potentially increasing the value of timber per acre.

 5. Calculate Final Valuation